devAgant/LTSpaceGame/README.md

   `$ git branch -D [yourFirstName]-[nameOfIssue/nameOfFeature]-[issueNumber/featureNumber]`

   You now know how to push code to the GitHub repository!
 Congrats!</p>

+  ### Using the GitHub Desktop App:<a name="githubdesktop"></a>

+  <p>Alternatively, you can use the GitHub desktop app to push, pull, and commit to Git and GitHub.
+In order to setup the GitHub desktop app, first open the app.
+If you have already made a repository from the previous steps, click the "Add an existing repository" button.
+If not, click the clone repository button.
+Then, choose the file directory in which your Unity project is located.
+The app will automatically load the repository, and provide a user interface which can be used to perform the commands which you learned how to use in the tutorial above with ease.</p>

   ## Workflow Guide<a name="workflowguide"></a>